Daniel O'Hearn, tenor

 In addition to his work in operatic productions, Mr. O’Hearn has also performed as a soloist in a number of classical concert works.
 Recently, he has performed in both Stravinsky's Pulcinella and Handel’s Messiah with The Utah Symphony under the direction of Maestro Thierry Fischer, as well as Bach's Herz und Mund und Tat und Leben, BWV 147 with The Choir of the Madeleine.
 He recently made his Carnegie Hall debut, singing solos in Vivaldi's Magnificat, RV 610 and Martini's Domine, ad adjuvandum me festina with MidAmerica Productions.

 In June of 2020, he graduated with a Master of Music in vocal performance from DePaul University’s School of Music in Chicago, IL.

-Mr. O’Hearn has also competed in several singing competitions, earning an encouragement award at the Metropolitan Opera National Council’s 2019 Central Region Finals, winning the 2019 American Prize from the American Prize Oratorio Society of Chicago, and placing first in the 2019 Kleinman Competition.
+Mr. O’Hearn has also competed in several singing competitions, winning a Metropolitan Opera National Council 2021-2022 Grand Finalist prize.
+He was also the winner of the 2019 American Prize from the American Prize Oratorio Society of Chicago and placed first in the 2019 Kleinman Competition.